Few Americans would disagree that the aim of US foreign assistance to developing countries must be to help people help themselves. But did you know…?

 5) When you compare US foreign assistance to other industrialized nations, the US ranks low.

-Even though the US is the largest donor of official development assistance in absolute dollars, it spent about 0.19 percent of its gross national income on it in 2012.
-That puts the US in 19th place behind most industrialized nations.
-Britain, for example, contributed 0.56 percent of its gross national income in 2012 – more than twice the US percentage.
+Even though the US is the largest bilateral donor of official development assistance in absolute dollars, it’s far from the most generous compared to the size of its economy.
+The US’s ODA contribution compared to GNI is only 0.18 percent in 2016.
+That puts the US in 22nd place behind most industrialized nations.
+Britain, for example, contributed 0.7 percent of its gross national income in 2016 – more than twice the US percentage.

 6) Development assistance is not just wasted by corrupt governments.

-7) Nearly 9 out of 10 Americans believe that local community groups should have a say in how aid programs are implemented.
+7) Ensuring local community groups have a say in how aid programs are implemented makes a difference.

-Figures are taken from Oxfam’s newly-released third edition of the quick and easy guide, Foreign Aid 101, which dispels the common myths around foreign aid to developing countries and answers some fundamental questions as to why the US provides it and how it can be more effective.
+Figures are taken and updated from Oxfam’s quick and easy guide, Foreign Aid 101, which dispels the common myths around foreign aid to developing countries and answers some fundamental questions as to why the US provides it and how it can be more effective.